PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 - **Network:** cables, routers, and servers connected with each other
 - **Router:** A networking device that forwards data packets between computer networks.
 They know where to send your packets on the internet!
-- **Switch:** Takes a packet and send it to the correct server / client on your network
+- **Switch:** Takes a packet and sends it to the correct server/client on your network

 ### Problems With the Traditional IT Approach